d-bl/GroundForge/docs/help/Advanced.md

 Now that the base pattern is defined, we need to specify how to connect copies of this pattern together.
 This is done in the area labelled _Arrange the repeats_.

 Consider several meters of a lace edging.
 The pattern for the edging is not several meters long.
-It is a smaller pattern that you repeat over and over again by sliding the pattern along.
+It is a smaller pattern that you repeat over and over again by sliding the pattern along in one direction.
 This gives a long strip.
-To make a rectangle from a small pattern, we need to slide the pattern in two directions.
+To make a large rectangular patch from a small pattern, we need to slide the pattern in two directions.

-Cosndier the image below.
+Consider the image below.
 Red dashed lines show the grid overlaid on the pattern.

 ![](images/rose-translation-vectors.png)

-To position the blue rectangle on top of the yellow rectangle, we must slide it down 4 rows.
+To position the blue rectangle on top of the yellow rectangle, we must slide the blue rectangle down 4 rows.
 To position the blue rectangle on top of the red rectangle, we must slide it over 2 columns and down 2 rows.
 These translations are entered in the configuration information below.

 ![](images/rose_vertical_brick_arrange.png)

-The parameters to arrange the tiles can be hard to understand.
-An image with four diagrams should simplify the task.
-The filled tiles and arrows act as buttons that change the configuration values and move the faint stitches in the prototype diagram.
+For people how are more comfortable with visual tools, we have also provided images that you can click on.
+For a vertical brick pattern like ours, first click on the picture that looks like vertical bricks.
+If the protype pattern is not quite right, click on the black arrows above and below the solid purple brick to adjust how the two columns of bricks align.
+Each click will move the second column up or down by one row relative to the first column.

 ![](images/arrange-tiles.png)